Token Checkout

 1. Create new Application in tweed's dashboard

-Go to our , sign up or sign in, and create a new application.
+Go to our dashboard, sign up or sign in, and create a new application.
 Your application will be assigned a unique ID, which we will use throughout the Tweed SDK to identify your application.

 2. Add new Item to your collection